—Written by Deanna Herbert

 Residence Hall Profit and Loss

-Vice President for Student Affairs, Katrina Rodriguez, Ph.D., gave an overview of profit and loss review by residence hall for the Department of Housing & Residential Education (HRE).
+Vice President for Student Affairs, Katrina Rodriguez, Ph.D., gave an overview of a profit and loss review by residence hall for the Department of Housing & Residential Education (HRE).
 HRE is the campus home for up to 3,500 students in traditional residence halls, suites, houses, and apartments.
 The analysis focused on revenue and expenses from FY19, the most recent pre-COVID year.

 Most of the revenue from Housing & Residential Education comes from student room charges.
 Net revenues from HRE and Dining Services also provide funding support for other areas of campus operations through administrative overhead, and cost allocations for custodial, grounds, maintenance, police and IT services.